 - Spring: Friday 27 September to Friday 11 October (closed for public holiday on Monday 7 October)

-Please click here to view Winter 2019 Kids on Campus Holiday program.
+Please click here to view the Spring Holiday Program 2019.

 Click here to enrol (new families).

 Families already enrolled in Hubworks can click here to book.